-You've successfully built a Flask application that serves predictions from your machine learning model.
-That's a great step!
-However, a common headache arises when moving applications between different computers or environments.
-Maybe your application works perfectly on your development laptop, but when your colleague tries to run it, or when you deploy it to a server, things break.
-Why?
-Often, the problem lies in subtle differences: different operating system versions, different installed library versions (like scikit-learn
+Developing a Flask application that serves predictions from a machine learning model is a significant achievement.
+A common challenge, however, arises when these applications are moved between different computers or environments.
+An application might function perfectly on a development laptop, but when a colleague attempts to run it, or when it is deployed to a server, issues can occur.
+This often happens due to subtle differences: varying operating system versions, different installed library versions (like scikit-learn or Flask), or missing system tools.
+This situation frequently results in the frustrating "it works on my machine!" syndrome.

 Containerization provides a powerful solution to this challenge.
 Think of it as a way to bundle your application code together with all the things it needs to run: libraries, system tools, runtime environments (like a specific Python version), and configuration settings.
 This bundle is called a container image.
 When you run this image, you get a running container, which is a standardized, isolated environment for your application.